john-cd/rust_howto/src/errors/handle.md

 [![cat-rust-patterns-badge]][cat-rust-patterns]

 Handles error that occur when trying to open a file that does not exist.
-It is achieved by using [error-chain], a library that takes care of a lot of boilerplate code needed in order to [handle errors in Rust].
+It is achieved by using [error-chain][error-chain], a library that takes care of a lot of boilerplate code needed in order to [handle errors in Rust][handle errors in Rust].

 `Io(std::io::Error)` inside [`foreign_links`][foreign_links] allows automatic
 conversion from [`std::io::Error`][std::io::Error] into [`error_chain!`][error_chain!] defined type implementing the [`Error`][Error] trait.